dvbportal/cloudnode-doc/node.js.rst

 ::

     $ cloudnode app create <appname> <startfile>
               - Creates a new app named <appname>, <startfile> is optional

 Deployment is done with every Git push command.
-Additionally the application is restarted to active the changes introduced with the push command.
+Additionally the application is restarted to activate the changes introduced with the push command.

 .. _dependencies: